apostrophecms/apostrophe-documentation/docs/reference/modules/apostrophe-pages/README.md

 ### getBaseUrl(*req*) *[api]*
 Returns the effective base URL for the given request.
-If Apostrophe's top-level `baseUrl` option is set, it is returned, otherwise the empty string.
+If Apostrophe's top-level `baseUrl` option or `APOS_BASE_URL` environment variable is set, it is returned, otherwise the empty string.
 This makes it easier to build absolute URLs (when `baseUrl` is configured), or to harmlessly prepend the empty string (when it is not configured).
 The